 The UV Plant operates to provide minimum 3-log (99.9%) inactivation of Cryptosporidium and Giardia lamblia cysts.
 The plant has two UV Reactors, with one reactor able to provide adequate treatment during regular operation, while the other acts as a standby reactor to provide redundancy if an issue arises.
 If the reactors fail to adequately treat the water (<3.0 Log), Off-spec water is produced.
 The Off-spec water volumes and event durations are logged and recorded.
 A minimum of 95% of the water flowing through the reactors must meet the validated treatment criteria1.
 GEID strives to ensure that 100% of water provided is treated with adequate UV dosage.
-In 2022, <0.01% By Volume of water produced failed to meet 3-log inactivation requirements.
-The Off-Spec volume that accumulated in the Reactors' PLCs can be primarily attributed to reactor maintenance in May 2022.
+In 2024, <0.26% By Volume of water produced failed to meet 3-log inactivation requirements.